Queen of Swords/At a Glance

 Other:

-The Queens Horse is called Chico (Ep18), his real name, and he had stunt doubles Champion and Escandalo for different scenes and his bridle and breastplate was identical to Toronado, Zorro's horse in the 1990 tv series ten years before.
-Both series were filmed in Spain.[2].
-The same harness and breastplate was also used in the Alain Delon film Zorro (1975).
+The Queens Horse is called Chico (Ep18), his real name, and he had stunt doubles Champion and Escandalo for different scenes and his bridle and breastplate was identical to Toronado, Zorro's horse in the Alain Delon film Zorro (1975) and the tv series Zorro (1990).
+The film and both tv series were filmed in Spain.[2].

 Captain Grishams white horse was Montero and was in the film Gladiator ridden by Russell Crowe.